 Your visit should start at GLS, on the sixth floor of William and June Warren Hall, 1125 Amsterdam Ave., on the corner of West 115th Street.
 We will be happy to meet you and answer your questions; you do not need an appointment.
 Regrettably, because of the large number of applicants from all over the world, it is not logistically possible for interviews to be included as part of the selection process.
 As a substitute, the Admissions Committee depends upon the insights provided by your letters of recommendation and Personal Statement.
 In addition to providing the Committee with a more personal sense of your individual qualities, the Personal Statement affords you an opportunity to present any special information or factors that may prove useful to the Committee's deliberations.
 Although we do not offer daily guided tours, you may enjoy a self-guided tour of the Law School.
 We can also provide you with a pass to enter the Law School library.

-The Fall 2016 Class Vistation Schedule lists first-year and upperclass courses that are open to prospective students and visitors during the academic year, and we invite you to attend a sampling of subjects.
+The Class Visitation Schedule lists first-year and upperclass courses that are open to prospective students and visitors during the academic year.
 We ask that you arrive at the classroom a few minutes before the class is scheduled to begin and notify the professor that you will be observing class that day.
 Please ask the faculty member if there is a particular area or seat in the classroom where you should sit (some classes may have limited or assigned seating).

 Tour Columbia University